-The Building Research Establishment (BRE) undertook research, in association with the construction industry, to investigate the efficacy of dust mitigation measures, which resulted in BRE guidance being published in 2003.
+The Building Research Establishment (BRE) undertook research, in association with the construction industry, to investigate the efficacy of dust mitigation measures, which resulted in BRE guidance being published in 2003.6

 In 2006 the Greater London Authority (GLA) with the London Councils produced The Control of Dust and Emissions from Construction and Demolition: Best Practice Guidance, with the assistance of BRE and others.
-The Mayor of London committed to updating this guidance in his 2010 Air Quality Strategy, and a revised version is due to be published in 2014.
+The Mayor of London committed to updating this guidance in his 2010 Air Quality Strategy, and this resulted in the publication of 'The Control Of Dust And Emissions During Construction And Demolition Supplementary Planning Guidance.
+London Plan 2011 Implementation Framework' (July 2014).
+Policy SII (D) of 'Improving air quality' of The London Plan The Spatial Development Strategy For Greater London (March 2021) requires that a mitigation plan is provided for new schemes that involve demolition.